 (d) We may share personal information with third parties as permitted by the Data Protection Act 1998.
 By accepting the 20 Fenchurch Street Sky Garden Visitor Regulations, visitors give their consent for their personal information to be used for marketing or research purposes.

 (a) Guided tours within the Sky Garden conducted by any person, organisation, or entity are not permitted, except with our formal written consent.
 Fees and other restrictions apply.

 (b) Permitted tour operators or other group leaders, including school officials, or charities may reserve entry passes for a group’s visit to the Sky Garden.
 However, the tour operator is prohibited from providing his/her own interpretive/narrative/guided tour information while inside the Sky Garden.

-Animals (except for guide dogs and hearing dogs) are not permitted in the Sky Garden without our permission.
+Animals (except for guide dogs and hearing dogs) are not permitted in the Sky Garden.